-During these prosperous times, the ‘new rich’ merchant families built their own town palace, a canal house that would mirror their financial and societal success in the city.
-Their stories are told in the 4 Canal House Museums in Amsterdam.
+The 17th century canal ring was created in the 17th century.
+The ‘new rich’ merchant families built their canal houses to mirror their financial and societal success in the city.
+The stories of the Amsterdam Canal Houses are seen and told in the 4 Canal House Museums in Amsterdam.

 Amsterdam expansion: the canal ring